 Roof pitch and slope

-Ridge, valley, and hip lengths
+Ridge, hip, and valley lengths

-Precise material quantities
+Exact material quantities

 One of the biggest frustrations homeowners face is poor communication.